aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 2. **Build the Resource Quota Lambda Function**

 We provide a dedicated Makefile (`Makefile.resourcequota`) to compile & package the ResourceQuota function.
-Terraform is configured use this directory to pull the artifact and deploy to AWS:
+Terraform is configured to use this directory to pull the artifact and deploy to AWS:

 > NOTE: If you wish to push the artifact to S3 or another location instead, please ensure you edit the infra/terraform/main.tf file accordinly to reflect these changes